lelonS/online-shopping-api/tests/test-docs.md

 10. Verify that the API returns the status code `200` and the correct data.
 11. Send a `DELETE` request to the document that was created `step 1`. `DELETE /api/{collection}/{id}`
 12. Verify that the API returns the status code `200`.
-13. Repeat steps 1-12 for each collection.
+13. Repeat steps 1-12 for each collection to test.

 **Expected Result:**